 A non-negative function m that has both properties is called a martingale with respect to the uniform measure on the Cantor space.
-Later we consider also martingales with respect to other measure on the Cantor space.
+Later we also consider martingales with respect to other measures on the Cantor space.
 In probability theory a more general notion of martingale is used, but for our purposes this will be sufficient.
 So from now on we speak mostly about martingales instead of corresponding strategies.

-Let ν be an abritrary measure on the Cantor space.
-It is easy to check that the ratio $\nu(\Omega_x)/\mu(\Omega_x)$ (here μ is the uniform measure on the same spacem and Ω_x is the set of all extensions of x) is a martingale, and every martingale is obtained in this way from some measure.
+Let ν be an arbitrary measure on the Cantor space.
+It is easy to check that the ratio $\nu(\Omega_x)/\mu(\Omega_x)$ (here μ is the uniform measure on the same space and Ω_x is the set of all extensions of x) is a martingale, and every martingale is obtained in this way from some measure.

-263 Show that it is indeed the case.
+263 Show that this is indeed the case.

-The following intuitively obvious statement is sometimes called Doob inequality or Kolmogorov inequality:
+The following intuitively obvious statement is sometimes called the Doob inequality or Kolmogorov inequality:

 THEOREM 175.
-Let m be some martingale and let k be some positive threshold.
-Consider the strings where martingale exceeds k, and all infinite sequences that have a prefix in this set.
-The the (uniform) measure of the set of all these sequences does not exceed 1/k.
+Let m be some martingale, and let k be some positive threshold.
+Consider the set of strings where the martingale exceeds k, and consider all infinite sequences that have a prefix in this set.
+Then the (uniform) measure of the set of all these sequences does not exceed 1/k.

 PROOF.
-Let us follow the strategy that correspond to m, but when the capital achieves k (or more), we stop playing and go home.
-This modified strategy has the expected return at most 1 (since the game is fair), so that probability that we achieve k or more, is at most 1/k.
+Let us follow the strategy that corresponds to m, but when the capital achieves k (or more), we stop playing and go home.
+This modified strategy has an expected return of at most 1 (since the game is fair), so that the probability that we achieve k or more is at most 1/k.

 To make this argument formal, consider the corresponding measures.
 Assume that m(x) is $\nu(\Omega_x)/\mu(\Omega_x)$ for some measure ν (and μ is the uniform measure).
-We consider vertices (strings) x such that ν -measure of cone Ω_x is k (or more) times bigger that μ -measure of the same cone.
+We consider vertices (strings) x such that the ν -measure of cone Ω_x is k (or more) times bigger than the μ -measure of the same cone.
 Now consider only the minimal strings x with this property (this does not change the union of Ω_x).
 They correspond to disjoint cones.
 The total μ -measure of these cones is k times smaller than their total ν -measure (or even smaller), and the latter is at most 1.